QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 How to disable seamless mode
 ============================

 By default, vm applications are seamlessly integrated into dom0's desktop environment.
-This guide explains how to disable this seamless mode in order to get separate desktop inside of an otherwise integrated vm.
+This article explains how to disable seamless mode in order to get separate desktop inside of an otherwise integrated vm.

 Visually, it turns this: